Dollar struggles on softer U.S. yields; Swedish crown jumps

 LONDON (Reuters) - The dollar weakened on Thursday following an overnight drop in U.S. Treasury yields, though moves in foreign exchange markets were far more contained than the global rout in stocks.

-Risk appetite broadly remained robust in currencies, with the Aussie AUD=D3 and the kiwi NZD=D3 rallying by half a percent each against the greenback.
+Risk appetite broadly remained robust in currencies, with the Aussie and the kiwi rallying by half a percent each against the greenback.

 “The dollar’s weakness may be due to some unwinding of very long positions ...after the overnight drop in U.S. yields but these are very volatile markets,” said Manuel Oliveri, a currency strategist at Credit Agricole in London.

-Against a basket of its rivals .DXY =USD, the dollar fell a quarter of a percent to 95.17.
+Against a basket of its rivals, the dollar fell a quarter of a percent to 95.17.
 It has fallen 1 percent in the last two trading sessions and is holding at its lowest level since the start of October.

 With long dollar positions at their biggest since end-2016 among hedge funds, markets have become very focused on any slight tweak in likely policy settings from the U.S. Federal Reserve and any data that might change the central bank’s thinking.